Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 In the management console

-, select the folder to create your infrastructure in. -
+, select the folder where you are deploying your infrastructure. -

 -